peppy/peppy.github.io/_posts/2018/06/2018-06-02-june-2018-development-update.md

 I'd just like to mention that much of the process we're following is heavily borrowing from the [vscode project](https://github.com/microsoft/vscode), so huge props to them for their amazing open development efforts and solid [development process](https://github.com/Microsoft/vscode/wiki/Development-Process).
 They obviously have a much larger team and dedicated project management so we are taking some shortcuts, but I'm pushing for more process as it feels feasible and productive.

+## June 2018 Goals

+### Move both `osu` and `osu-framework` to target netcore2.1

+I hope we can fix remaining netcore issues (mouse hiding and other native functionality) in order to make .NET core our primary target framework by the end of this month.
+The 2.1 release fixes the remaining issues we had with debugging the solution on macOS and brings performance on a level that surpasses both mono and .NET desktop (471).

+### Add automatic error reporting on hard crash

+Many people are reporting hard crash issues on github without knowledge of how to report correctly or fix.
+I hope to make this reporting automated (via Sentry) and remove this manual overhead.

+### Add automatic nuget package builds of `osu` and `osu-framework`

+As the number of projects depenent on these increases, referencing them via submodule is getting quite cumbersome.
+By deploying nuget packages we can more easily keep individual projects segregated and maintainable.

+### Complete the new changelog page

+As mentioned in my previous post, this will be the new hub for keeping track of the ongoing development efforts invested in osu!.
+Having the new design completely deployed will reduce the strain on me to manually produce changelogs in a blog format and hopefully make tracking development more accessible for the wider audience.

+### Move `osu-web` score lookups to elasticsearch

+I have been performing ongoing migration of MySQL servers to new hardware and software (5.6/5.7 to 8.0).
+In order to complete the last stages, I would first like to reduce load (and reliance) on the servers.
+Moving score lookups to elasticsearch will do this, but also allow for arbitrary lookups which have not been possible until now due to lack of indices.

 ## New Projects

 As we push forward with open sourcing each component of the osu! ecosystem, a few new git repositories have popped up which you may wish to follow: